- Premenstrual Syndrome (PMS) Slideshow Pictures

 - Anorexia nervosa is an eating disorder associated with excessive thinness that causes many serious medical consequences as well as oligomenorrhea or amenorrhea (the absence of menstrual periods).

-- Polycystic ovarian syndrome (PCO or POS) is a hormonal problem that causes women to have a variety of symptoms that include irregular or no menstrual periods, acne, obesity, infertility, and excessive hair growth; that are detectable with blood tests.
+- Polycystic ovarian syndrome (PCO, PCOS, POS) is a hormonal problem that causes women to have a variety of symptoms that include irregular or no menstrual periods, acne, obesity, infertility, and excessive hair growth.

 The complete loss of ovulation is referred to as anovulation.
 Since ovulation allows the body to maintain an adequate supply of progesterone, anovulation is a condition in which a woman's hormonal balance is tipped toward too much estrogen and not enough progesterone.
 The excess estrogen stimulates the growth of the lining of the uterus.
 The result is that the lining of the uterus becomes too thick, which eventually leads to an increased risk of uterine pre-cancer or uterine cancer over many years.
 In order to replace progesterone and establish a proper hormonal balance, doctors will prescribe either progesterone to be taken at regular intervals, or an oral contraceptive that contains progesterone.
 Such treatment dramatically decreases the risk of uterine cancer in women who do not ovulate.
 Because uterine cancer results from many years of anovulation, any woman with prolonged anovulation needs to be treated to avoid developing uterine cancer.